Q&A: Ullo, Ghana Site Visit

 Continuing A Partnership of Innovation and Collaboration

 Design Engineers’ site visit to Ullo, marked by collaboration, problem-solving, and cultural and organizational exchange, has been an incredible journey that has only started.
 To learn more about the ASHRAE Decarbonization Challenge which helped fund the solar water heater and see a list of 2023-2024 winners, visit the ASHRAE website or our blog Design Engineers Team Wins at ASHRAE’s 2023 Decarbonization Challenge.
-Additionally, to learn about the ongoing efforts to build a health clinic in Ullo, check out our blog Nonprofit Work Fosters Collaborative Engineering Abroad and Back Home.
+Additionally, to learn about the ongoing efforts to build a medical clinic in Ullo, check out our blog Nonprofit Work Fosters Collaborative Engineering Abroad and Back Home.

 logo